Skip to main content

 An FP&A analyst writes a plain-English description of the model they need.
 For example: "Build a revenue forecast that takes monthly bookings by segment, applies a churn rate, and outputs ARR and net new ARR for the next 18 months."

-Bridge Town's AI agent produces the Python model logic, connects the input data, and runs the model in a sandboxed compute environment.
+Your own AI agent produces the Python model logic through Bridge Town MCP tools; Bridge Town connects the input data and runs the model in a sandboxed compute environment.
 The analyst sees the output alongside the code that produced it.

 The analyst reviews outputs, asks for adjustments in plain language ("change the churn rate assumption to 2% for the enterprise segment"), and the AI updates the model.
 Each change is committed to the project history.